Tuesday, 25 April 2023

 John William Waterhouse, Hylas and the Nymphs (1896)

 Voluptas is a Roman goddess of sensual pleasures, equivalent of Greek Hedone.
 Probably not life-threatening, although we don’t know much about her.
 (I found only a handful of classical quotes and no mention of Hedone in my copy of The Greek Myths.)
 In any case, Christianity did a fair job of imposing a cult of asceticism and sexophobia, so she must have been viewed as dangerous.
-In Franz von Lenbach’s rendition, Voluptas looks not nearly as frightening as the painter’s own family.
+In Franz von Lenbach’s rendition, Voluptas doesn’t look nearly as frightening as the painter’s own family.

 Franz von Lenbach, Voluptas (1897)